-- 1) The collection or use of personal information gathered from students for the purpose of marketing that information (except for the development of educational products or services). - 2) The administration of any survey that delves into the sensitive subjects identified in the law. - 3) The administration of any non-emergency, invasive physical examination or screening that is not otherwise permitted or required by State law, including those without parental notification.
+1) The collection or use of personal information gathered from students for marketing that information (except for the development of educational products or services).

+2) The administration of any survey that delves into the sensitive subjects identified in the law.

+The administration of any non-emergency, invasive physical examination or screening that is not otherwise permitted or required by State law, including those without parental notification.